 Eating healthy is not difficult.
 Sure you can get caught up in the details of how many carbs should I eat or do bananas have too much sugar or should I eat small or big meals, etc. But the main thing here is to eat REAL food.
-And avoid the BAD food.
+And eat food that is less healthy in moderation.
 As long as you do this, you will become a much healthier person!

 REAL FOOD = things that grew in the ground or on trees, or once lived….
-Things like fruit, vegetables, nuts, seeds, meat, chicken, fish, etc.
+Foods like:

 So you’re probably thinking – OMG do I need to cut out everything that comes out of a packet?!
 You don’t have to cut it ALL out!
 I’m not saying you can never have it again.
 Just try to minimize it.
 Make small changes; don’t try to do it all at once.